 The harshness of the sanctions I impose must relate to the nature and severity of the misconduct or failure to comply.
 21 C.F.R. § 17.35(b).
-Here, Respondent failed to comply with two of my orders, despite my explicit warnings that its failure could result in sanctions.
+Here, Respondent failed to comply with a regulation governing this proceeding.
+Respondent failed to comply with two of my orders, despite my explicit warnings that its failure could result in sanctions.
 I specified that those sanctions "may include striking its filings and issuing an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty."
-February 12, 2019, Order to Compel Discovery.
+February 21, 2019, Order to Compel Discovery.
 Respondent also failed to defend its actions, despite my orders expressly reminding Respondent of the opportunity.
 Respondent's repeated misconduct interfered with the speedy, orderly, or fair conduct of this proceeding.